 Rectus Femoris Avulsion Fracture

 A rectus femoris avulsion fracture occurs when a strong contraction of the rectus femoris muscle pulls the tendon and a small piece of bone away from the attachment point.
-The rectus femoris is the quad muscle that crosses the hip and knee joints which can make it more at risk of injury, especially after explosive movements.
+Symptoms are the same as a Rectus femoris tendon strain with sudden pain at the front of the hip.

 Treatment of a Rectus Femoris Avulsion Fracture